507: I Accuse My Parents

 It says “P.S.
 Say yes to Martini and Rossi on the rocks, say yes.”

-A reference to a jingle for Martini & Rossi dry vermouth that aired in ads during the early 1970s; it was performed by Burt Bacharach.
+A reference to a jingle for Martini & Rossi dry vermouth that aired in TV ads during the early 1970s.
+The jingle was written and performed by Burt Bacharach; he and his then-wife Angie Dickinsen appeared in the commercials.

 It’s a booze progressive dinner here.